Zohaib-Atiq/Ammonia-Dispersion-Prediction-using-Deep-Learning/README.md

 ## 🙏 Acknowledgments

+- Shamim Irshad High Performance Computing Center
-- University of Engineering and Technology (UET) for research support
+- Department of Chemical, Polymer, and Composite Materials Engineering at the University of Engineering and Technology Lahore, Pakistan
 - Contributors and reviewers
 - TensorFlow and scikit-learn communities

 ## 📚 References

-1. Add relevant papers and references here
-2. Related work in ammonia dispersion modeling
-3. Deep learning methodology references
+Will be provided soon

 ## 🐛 Known Issues